If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 If you test positive for hepatitis your doctor or nurse will advise you what to do and may prescribe antiviral medication.
 If you test positive for hepatitis C you will be referred to a specialist to discuss treatment options.
 It is thought that treatment is more effective the sooner it is started.

 Some types of viral hepatitis will also require Public Health England to be notified.
 This is for types of hepatitis which are rarer in the UK such as hepatitis A and hepatitis B.

-If you test positively for hepatitis you should tell your current and any recent sexual partners so that they can get tested too.
-Some clinics also offer ‘partner notification’ which is a way to contact your partner using what’s called a ‘contact slip’.
+If you test positive for hepatitis you should tell your current and any recent sexual partners (last six months) so that they can get tested too.
+Some clinics also offer partner notification which is a way to contact your partner using a ‘contact slip’.
 This process doesn’t mention your name and lets your partner/s know that they may have been exposed to an STI and advising them to get tested.

 Not an STI but STIs can trigger it.